 - Represented Veolia Energy Boston, Inc. in bench trial before Massachusetts Appellate Tax Board involving property tax exemption, resulting in favorable order for client.

-- Represented cable company in pending antitrust litigation involving claims of unlawful tying and monopoly in connection with cable set-top boxes.
+- Represented cable company in antitrust litigation involving claims of unlawful tying and monopoly in connection with cable set-top boxes.

 - Represented various creditors and creditors committees in chapter 11 bankruptcy proceedings.